Student Loan Deferment: Pros, Cons, and Smart Alternatives for Unemployed Grads

-• Economic Hardship: If your income doesn’t meet basic living expenses.
+• Economic Hardship: Your income is too low to cover basic living expenses.

 Pros of Student Loan Deferment